nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter12_chapter_12_discipleship.md

 <!-- p65 -->
 Jesus didn’t just teach and correct- He empowered His disciples to carry out His mission.
-He gave them authority to preach the Gospel, heal the sick, and cast out demons (<span class="x-scripture" data-type="ref" data-book="Matthew" data-chapter="28" data-verses="18-20" data-lang="en" data-version="NKJV">Matthew 28:18-20</span>).
-After His resurrection, He promised the Holy Spirit as the source of power for their ministry (<span class="x-scripture" data-type="ref" data-book="Acts" data-chapter="1" data-verses="8" data-lang="en" data-version="NKJV">Acts 1:8</span>).
+He gave them authority to preach the Gospel, heal the sick, and cast out demons (<span class="x-scripture" data-type="ref" data-book="MAT" data-chapter="28" data-verses="18-20" data-lang="en" data-version="NKJV">Matthew 28:18-20</span>).
+After His resurrection, He promised the Holy Spirit as the source of power for their ministry (<span class="x-scripture" data-type="ref" data-book="ACT" data-chapter="1" data-verses="8" data-lang="en" data-version="NKJV">Acts 1:8</span>).

 <!-- p66 -->
 Modern discipleship should include empowering others to operate in their spiritual gifts and minister effectively.
-This involves identifying gifts (<span class="x-scripture" data-type="ref" data-book="Ephesians" data-chapter="4" data-verses="11-13" data-lang="en" data-version="NKJV">Ephesians 4:11-13</span>), encouraging their use, and releasing disciples to serve.
+This involves identifying gifts (<span class="x-scripture" data-type="ref" data-book="EPH" data-chapter="4" data-verses="11-13" data-lang="en" data-version="NKJV">Ephesians 4:11-13</span>), encouraging their use, and releasing disciples to serve.
 Empowerment also emphasizes reliance on the Holy Spirit for strength, boldness, and wisdom, ensuring disciples are spiritually equipped for the work God has called them to do.

 <!-- p67 -->